bhklab/handbook/docs/onboarding_offboarding/Onboarding/admin_checklist.md

 * Brief about working mode (onsite vs. virtual days)
 * Lab meeting and JC scheduling
     - Mention Julia is in charge of scheduling
-* Confirm they can see the Google Calendar
+* Confirm they can see the [BHKLab Google Calendar](../../General/Communications/bhklab_calendar.md)
+    - They must be looking at it with their bhklab Gmail.
+Typically recommend they make a new Google Chrome profile with this to make access easier.
-* Confirm they are in Slack
+* Confirm they have access to the BHKLab [Slack](../../General/Communications/slack.md)
 * Confirm they accepted the GitHub invite
 * When meeting is complete, get them to set up their [Summary of Work document](../../General/Summary_Of_Work/index.md)
 * Connect them with their mentors

+---

+## Final Steps

+1. In the `BHKLab_Onboaring_Form_Response` tab of the BHKLab Member Tracking sheet, set the new students `ACTIVE STATUS` to `Active`
+    - Confirm that they show up on the `Active Members` tab now.
+1. In the `Transit Member Data` tab, make sure all of the tools have been checked off, then remove the data from the `Onboarding Data` table.
+1. Notify the Admin team on Slack that the BHKLab Onboarding is complete.